-Other accomplishments in FY2013 include the following:
+Other accomplishments in FY2014 include the following:

-- DHCD held the 5th Annual Housing Expo at the Walter E. Washington Convention Center where over 1,000 people interacted with representatives from the mortgage industry, community-based organizations, and DC government agencies offering information, services and referrals to attendees. - DHCD's Housing Resource Center (HRC) had over 6,500 stakeholders visit the HRC for counter services regarding DHCD services and programs. - DHCD, through the Housing Regulation Administration (HRA), conducted a number of education and informational sessions on rental housing, condominium conversion matters, affordable housing programs, and inter-agency coordinated topics, and also conducted 8 quarterly stakeholder meetings.
+- DHCD held the 6th Annual Housing Expo at the Walter E. Washington Convention Center where over 2,800 people interacted with representatives from the mortgage industry, community-based organizations, and District government agencies offering information, services, and referrals to attendees. - DHCD's Housing Resource Center (HRC) had over 5,300 stakeholders visit the HRC for counter services regarding DHCD services and programs.